 Robert E. Guldberg

-In November 2009, he was appointed Executive Director of the Petit Institute for Bioengineering and Bioscience (IBB) at Georgia Tech after serving as Associate Director since 2004.
-Dr. Guldberg’s research interests focus on musculoskeletal growth and development, functional regeneration following traumatic injury, and degenerative diseases, including skeletal fragility and osteoarthritis.
+In November 2009, he was appointed Executive Director of the Petit Institute for Bioengineering and Bioscience (Petit Institute) at Georgia Tech after serving as Associate Director since 2004.
+Guldberg’s research interests focus on musculoskeletal growth and development, functional regeneration following traumatic injury, and degenerative diseases, including skeletal fragility and osteoarthritis.
 His research is supported by the NIH, NSF, DoD, and several biotechnology companies and has resulted in over 150 book chapters and publications.
-Dr. Guldberg is a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) and holds several national leadership positions.
+Guldberg is a Fellow of the American Institute for Medical and Biological Engineering (AIMBE) and holds several national leadership positions.
 He currently serves as Chair of the Americas Chapter of the Tissue Engineering and Regenerative Medicine International Society (TERMIS-AM) and Chair of the NIH Musculoskeletal Tissue Engineering study section.

-Dr. Guldberg sits on numerous local or national advisory boards, including the National Academies Roundtable on Biomedical Engineering Materials and Applications (BEMA), the Metro Atlanta Chamber Bioscience Leadership Council, the Children's Healthcare of Atlanta (CHOA) Research advisory Council, the St. Joseph Translational Research Institute Executive Advisory Board, the Woodruff Health Sciences Center Research Advisory Council, the MiMedx, Inc. Medical Advisory Board, the SciStem Therapeutics Scientific Advisory Board, the Georgia Bio Board of Directors, and external advisory boards for Tufts University, the University of Cincinnati, the University of Illinois, and the University of Michigan.
+Guldberg sits on numerous local or national advisory boards, including the National Academies Roundtable on Biomedical Engineering Materials and Applications (BEMA), the Metro Atlanta Chamber Bioscience Leadership Council, the Children's Healthcare of Atlanta (CHOA) Research advisory Council, the St. Joseph Translational Research Institute Executive Advisory Board, the Woodruff Health Sciences Center Research Advisory Council, the MiMedx, Inc. Medical Advisory Board, the SciStem Therapeutics Scientific Advisory Board, the Georgia Bio Board of Directors, and external advisory boards for Tufts University, the University of Cincinnati, the University of Illinois, and the University of Michigan.